User Agreement for PayPal Service

 2.1 Eligibility.
 To be eligible for our Services, you must be at least 18 years old and a resident of one of the countries listed on the PayPal Worldwide page.
 You further represent and warrant in opening an Account with us that you are not acting on behalf of or for the benefit of, anyone else, unless you are opening the Account for and under the direction of the company that employs you an undisclosed principal or a third party beneficiary.
 If you are not acting for the company that employs you, the new Account must be in your own name.
 This Agreement applies only to Users who are residents of the "send only" regions (these regions are further specified on the PayPal Website(s).
 If you are a resident of another country, you may access your agreement from the PayPal WebSite(s) in your country (if applicable).

-2.2 Personal, Premier and Business Accounts.
-We offer three different types of Accounts: Personal, Premier and Business Accounts.
-Unless otherwise agreed, you may hold not more then one Personal Account or Premier Account and one Business Account.
-By opening a Premier or Business Account and accepting the terms as outlined in this Agreement, you attest that you are not establishing the Account primarily for personal, family, or household purposes.
+2.2 Personal and Business Accounts.
+We offer the following types of Accounts: Personal and Business Accounts.
+Unless otherwise agreed, you may hold not more then one Personal Account and one Business Account.
+Holders of certain Personal Accounts may be required to upgrade their accounts (which may include providing further information to PayPal) in order to use all of the current functionality available in a Personal Account.
+By opening a Business Account and accepting the terms as outlined in this Agreement, you attest that you are not establishing the Account primarily for personal, family, or household purposes.

 2.3 Verified status.